-This data loss did give the team the opportunity to recreate the site from the ground up, and we think it’s better than ever.
-Let us know by emailing firstname.lastname@example.org if you find any issues with the new site.
-We appreciate feedback!
+The new site is rebuilt from the ground up, and we think it’s better than ever.
+Let us know by emailing firstname.lastname@example.org if you find any issues.
+We appreciate your feedback!

 We’d like to welcome Pair Networks as a new sponsor for hosting this website.
 They provide high-quality web hosting, offset with 100% renewable energy.
 That’s right, this new website is carbon neutral.
 Thanks to Pair Networks!